Developer info on continuous integration

 • update conda env for node (rely on unit tests for others)

-• activate conda and environments, launch network and node.
+• activate conda and environments, launch nodes.

 • convert with jupyter nbconvert the notebook ./notebooks/101_getting-started.ipynb to the python script ./notebooks/101_getting-started.py